by Lois Tverberg

 Through this model of discipleship, we see that Jesus isn’t just interested in having our minds.
 He wants our hearts and lives too.
 Once our lives reflect what our minds believe, then the belief has actually reached our hearts.
 Then our passion for following him becomes a loud witness that inspires others to do the same.

-To explore this topic more, see chapter 4, “Following the Rabbi” in Sitting at the Feet of Rabbi Jesus, Zondervan, 2009, p.
+To further explore the rabbi/disciple relationship and its implications for Christians today, see chapter 4, “Following the Rabbi” in Sitting at the Feet of Rabbi Jesus, Zondervan, 2009, p.
 51-65.

 For further reading on discipleship in the first century, see New Light on the Difficult Words of Jesus, En-Gedi Resource Center, 2006.